MetallicCrimson/imgcontrol/README.md

 ## Installation
-~~What installation?~~ You can find releases for [Windows](https://github.com/SilverCrimson/imgcontrol/releases/tag/0.9w) and [Linux](https://github.com/SilverCrimson/imgcontrol/releases/tag/0.8l).
-Just download the `Source code (zip)` version, extract it wherever you want, and run the executable from there.
+~~What installation?~~ [You can find the releases here](https://github.com/SilverCrimson/imgcontrol/releases/tag/0.9), for Windows and Linux.
+Download the zip file appropriate for your system, extract it wherever you want, and run the executable from there.
 The two versions are identical, except the UI bar left-right icons, and some placement in the settings and about page (these caused a lot of problems when tested, however I've only tested them under WSL.
 Maybe it would all be fine under a real linux install, which I'll certainly try, when I get my sound card working under Ubuntu).
 The program is not packaged to mac, because, frankly, I don't own a mac, and I don't intend to.
 (Maybe if i wouldn't have an AMD cpu, I could actually use a VM to do it...)

-If you want to run the code itself though, no problem.
+If you want to run the source code itself though, no problem.
 You'll need the following things installed:
 - `python 3.10` or higher - because of the match-case syntax
-- the following libraries (usually installed with pip): `pyqt6`, `image`, `pillow-avif-plugin` (the last two are just to deal with avif files)
+- the following libraries (usually installed with pip): `pyqt6`, `filesystem`, `image`, `pillow-avif-plugin` (the last two are just to deal with avif files)

 With these, you can run `ImgControl.py`.
 You'll even get a few images in the `testImages` folder to try the program out.